Tilly3g/love-recipes/README.md

 screen.
 - I tested the website on a number of mobile devices to make sure it displayed correctly and worked as expected.
 These included a Moto g6 play, Huawei p20, Samsung S7, iPhone 5s and a Samsung S8.

+## Deployment

+In order to deploy this website using Heroku I navigated to the app within Heroku.
+I then clicked on settings and scrolled down to domains.
+The URL is shown here with the link to the publish app showing as https://love-recipes.herokuapp.com/.

+In order to deploy the website locally you would need to go to the GitHub repository directly.
+You would then need to click download and copy the link that it gives you.
+Next go to your terminal, enter the directory you wish to clone it to using the cd command and then type git clone and paste in the link you just copied.
+You can then enter the website directory again using the cd command and ls will bring up a list of the files.
+These can then be opened in your choice of editor.

+## Credits

+### Content
+- The HTML used for the full page background was copied from [CSS-TRICKS, article ‘Perfect Full Page Background Image'](https://css-tricks.com/perfect-full-page-background-image/).
+- The code used for the search function was modified from [MouseVsPython](https://www.blog.pythonlibrary.org/2017/12/13/flask-101-how-to-add-a-search-form/) and [stackoverflow](https://stackoverflow.com/questions/7101703/how-do-i-make-case-insensitive-queries-on-mongodb).
+- The recipes pre-entered on the website were all obtained from [BBC goodfood](https://www.bbcgoodfood.com/).

+### Media
+- The background photo for this website was obtained from [pxfuel](https://www.pxfuel.com/en/free-photo-omiog).
+- The photo was obtained from [PxHere](https://pxhere.com/en/photo/1453277).